OpenResearchInstitute/joco-2019-badge/firmware/notes/notifications.md

 Eventually, this results in a call to util_gfx_draw_raw_file(), from util/util_gfx.c, which accepts a file name for a .RAW file to display on the LCD, and a callback, which is called every frame.
 Each time through the frame loop in util_gfx_draw_raw_file(), the buttons are tested and if any button has been pressed, control is returned to the caller.

-The newly added global boolean 'blinging' is set while a bling is being displayed
+In order to facilitate notifications, a timeout parameter was added to util_gfx_draw_raw_file().
+If the timeout is reached, a button code of zer is returned.

 # Notifications

-Notifications must be able to 'interrupt' either custom bling or the background bling, and upon completion, return to the previous display.
+Notifications must be able to 'interrupt' either custom bling or menus, and upon completion, return to the previous display.
 All other times where background bling is stopped, notifications will not be displayed.
+Upon return from a notification, the custom bling or menu that was interrupted is displayed from the beginning.
+Code to detect and break for notifications was only added to mbp_menu() and not mbp_submenu(), and is maskable.
+It is only enabled for the topmost menu.
+This is because it could be very annoying to get interrupted in some of the deeper, longer menus and have them redisplay from the top after a notification.

 A Notification does the following, from the user POV:

 0. See if a notification is in progress and ignore if one is.
 1. Clear the LCD and LEDs
-2. Display a static image on the LCD
+3. Display text text on the LCD
-3. Overlay text on that image
+4. Play a RAW animation in a window on the LCD (which excludes the text area), with a timeout
-4. Wait until the user presses a button and return the button code
+5. Wait until the user presses a button or the timeout is reached
+6. Read the button code for the button pressed (0 == timeout)

 ## Notification Implementation